 In the Sparta city-state, all slaves were owned by the state.
-They were viewed as enemies and were forced to wear humiliating clothes to distinguish them from Spartans.
+They were viewed as enemies and forced to wear humiliating clothes to distinguish them from Spartan citzens.

-Helots incredibly outnumbered the citizenry by about twenty to one.
-Helots formed the entire basis of the Spartan economy and were essential to food production.
+Helots incredibly outnumbered the citizenry by about twenty to one and formed the entire basis of the Spartan economy to the extent that they were essential to food production.

 However, Spartans treated helots like animals and would not allow them to leave the place they served.

 Helots were publicly beaten ceremoniously to remind them of their servile position.
 Even killing a helot was not a punishable act.

 According to Plutarch, Spartans even forced their slaves to get drunk to show the young Spartans the problem with drinking to excess.